-In either case, there is an associated link which provides the information for the update which can, for the uninitiated, easily be unlinked.
+In either case, there is a link which provides the information for the update which you can, for the uninitiated, easily unlink.

 Fixing the .IDW Link

 Drawing views derived from .ipn files behave largely in the same way as drawing views made from .ipt’s and .iams!
-That said, to have your drawing views to be updated after making changes to the main .ipn, make sure the drawing view has the box checked for associative!
+In other words, to have your drawing views to be updated after making changes to the main .ipn, make sure the drawing view has the box checked for associative!

 This chain link icon represents associativity throughout the application: